kapetan-io/querator/doc/adr/0002-design-goals.md

 The primary goal of the project is to implement a highly efficient and simple to integrate with reserve based FIFO queuing system.

 [Querator](https://querator.io) is focused on simplicity and efficiency first.
-We want to encourage customers who wish to embrace distributed architectures with the ability to do so without needing to run expensive high performance clusters.
+We want to appeal to users who wish to embrace distributed architectures without needing to run expensive high performance clusters.
 Although our primary goal is to build an efficient reservation based queue, we believe our efficiency goals will also lend the project toward a high performance implementation.
 When deciding to do the efficient thing, or the fast thing we will always choose efficient.

 ##### Goals